gtonkinhill/panaroo/README.md

 ## Beta

-*Panaroo is currently in beta testing and may change frequently in backwards incompatoble ways.*
+*Panaroo is currently in beta testing and may change frequently in backwards incompatible ways.*

 ## Documentation